All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 Of course, there is this famous photo.

-Take a closer look at the straw hats in the photo.
+What we do know about the above image was that the gentlemen were wearing some wonderful straw hats.
 Note that none appeared identical, each seemed slightly different from the next.
-This may offer a possible new revelation: the straw hats the Knickerbocker club wore in 1849 were not uniform — they were not purchased at one time from a single source.
+(The hat in front row, center, may have been made of cloth, not straw.)
+The varying styles may offer a possible new revelation: the straw hats the Knickerbocker club wore in 1849 were not uniform — they were not purchased at one time from a single source.
 Instead, they may have been purchased individually by each member as needed and therefore, each naturally had some variation.

 Borrowed from cricket?